Pranshu321/Graphic/README.md

    uvicorn photo_art.app:app --reoload
    ```

-5. After all steps defined above you can run command int the previous terminal `npm start` to run application at `localhost:3000`.
+5. After all steps defined above you can run the command in the previous terminal `npm start` to run an application at `localhost:3000`.

 <p align="right">(<a href="#top">back to top</a>)</p>